Mexico Field Trips, February and March 1980

 last half of the trip we were quite cold.
 Thank Roberto for his

-sweater, mine was still wet [?] & I had to put it in a plastic
+sweater, mine was still wet [?] and I had to put it in a plastic

 bag.